darklang/docs/docs/contributing/tour-of-backend.md

 ## Traces

-A trace refers to the tuple of `(event, function_results, function_arguments)`:
+A trace is a combination of an event (referred to in Dark as an "input value" and in the code as `StoredEvent`), and the arguments and results of functions called during the trace:
-- event refers to the HTTP request, worker event, or in the case of Crons, and empty value, that is used to trigger the event handler
+- event refers to the HTTP request, worker event, or in the case of Crons, an empty value, that is used to trigger the event handler
 - the trace includes information for every call to every function during the event.
-For built-in function, we record a hash of the arguments and the result.
+For built-in functions, we record a hash of the arguments and the result.
 For canvas functions, we also store the arguments to the function.

 ## Serialization